 The Division of Housing Stabilization (DHS), is charged with the mission of preventing homelessness, sheltering those for whom homelessness is unavoidable, and rapidly re-housing the homeless in stable, permanent housing.

-The Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH Act) amended the McKinney-Vento Homeless Assistance Act, including major revisions to what is now titled the Emergency Solutions Grant (ESG) program.
-The ESG program assists homeless households and households at risk of homelessness by providing the services necessary to help them quickly regain stable housing after experiencing a housing crisis and/or homelessness.
-ESG services are procured on an annual basis.
-Therefore, the services provided may change each year.
-Currently, DHCD funds ESG services under the following components: Shelter Support; Rapid Re-housing; and Homelessness Prevention..
+- The Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH Act) amended the McKinney-Vento Homeless Assistance Act, with major revisions to what is now titled the Emergency Solutions Grant (ESG) program.
+The Emergency Solutions Grant is assists homeless households and households at risk of homelessness by supporting the services necessary to help them quickly regain stable housing after experiencing a housing crisis and/or homelessness.
+Any person or family in need of emergency shelter is potentially eligible for ESG funded shelter services.

 HomeBase is a flexible financial household assistance resource that is available to families who are eligible for the state’s Emergency Assistance (EA) Program.
 Up to $4,000 of Household Assistance can be used to help you and your family find your own apartment, co-house by living with someone else and sharing household costs, pay for moving expenses to another state or location in- state and for other costs, such as child care to help with securing or maintaining employment or job training.
 Follow this link to Locate a Service Provider in Massachusetts who can help you with HomeBASE.